sdc-china/IDA-doc/_posts/2018-03-11-test-group-command-management.md

 In some scenarios, IDA Users want to execute a group command only when it meets specific conditions.
 Now, IDA supports adding an IF Command to a group command, and the group command will be executed if the IF Command result is TRUE.
 The IF Command is a custom JavaScript command.
 Let's go through it step by step:

-1. Create a custom JavaScript command named 'Custom Condition'.
+1.Create a custom JavaScript command named 'Custom Condition'.

 Please refer to [How to create a custom JavaScript command?][3]